Zetzher/Github-Native/README.md

 5. _Testing:_

-Unfortunately, testing is one topic that I did a few times, my tool was Jest but I did not mastered, is one tool that I want to use.
+Unfortunately, testing is one topic that I did a few times but I didn't have time to implement it in my code.